Trustly

 The full sequence of COF purchase registration by using account verification is provided below.

-- The payment platform receives the request for account verification from Gate.
+- The payment platform receives the request.

-- The Trustly service sends the data for redirecting the customer to the Trustly service to the payment platform.
+- The Trustly service sends the redirection data to the payment platform.

-- The customer is redirected from the web service to the Trustly service.
+- The customer is redirected to the Trustly service.

 - The ecommpay payment platform sends a callback with the result of COF purchases registration to the web service.